-Unidentified Hull in Lake Ontario: Secrets of the Hartford
+Unidentified Hull In Lake Ontario: Secrets Of The Hartford – Lake Ontario Schooner Shipwreck (1894)

 Explore the mysterious unidentified wooden hull near Sandy Pond, potentially linked to the lost schooner Hartford, with variable visibility and shifting sands.